-If the cost to remedy the emergency exceeds twenty five thousand dollars (\$25,000) or results in an increase to the approved annual budget, the President of the Board authorizes the purchase based on the Executive Director's recommendation.
+If the cost to remedy the emergency exceeds twenty-five thousand dollars (\$25,000) or results in an increase to the approved annual budget, the Board Chair authorizes the purchase based on the Executive Director's recommendation.

 6. Mandatory Requirement #1: Segregation of Duties: